-Once a suitable site is selected take care to plant wintersweet correctly.
-It should go in a hole twice as wide as the root ball or container is deep.
-Once planted, mulch the shrub to a depth of three inches out to the dripline but not allowing the mulch material to touch the trunk.
-This will aid in moisture retention while the plant is watered deeply until it is established.
-This should be about one full season.
+Once it is planted, mulch the shrub's root zone to a depth of 3 inches out to the drip line, but take care to keep the mulch material from touching the trunk.
+This will aid in moisture retention while the plant is watered deeply until it is established—about one full season.

 To encourage your wintersweet to produce more blooms, plant it in a location that receives full sun.

 Wintersweet thrives in moist, fertile, well-drained soil.
 It is not fussy about pH, growing equally well in acidic, neutral, or alkaline soils.